Mustang Ranch

 The Mustang Ranch is a brothel in Storey County, Nevada, about 20 mi east of Reno.
-It is currently located at 1011 Wild Horse Canyon Drive, Sparks, Nevada, 89434.

-Under past owner Joe Conforte, Mustang Ranch Brothel, the precursor to Mustang Ranch, became Nevada's first licensed brothel in 1971.
-This eventually lead to the legalization of brothels in 10 of 17 counties in the state.
+Under the past and original owner Joe Conforte, Mustang Ranch Brothel, the precursor to Mustang Ranch, became Nevada's first licensed brothel in 1971.
+This eventually led to the legalization of brothels in 10 of 17 counties in the state.
 Mustang Ranch opened to the public in 1971 and was America's largest brothel with 166 acre, and the most profitable.

 The Mustang Ranch was forfeited to the federal government in 1999 following Conforte's convictions for tax fraud, racketeering and other crimes.

-The Mustang Ranch was auctioned off by the Federal Government on eBay and Lance Gilman’s bid was the last bid for $145,100 and reopened the Mustang Ranch 5 miles East at the Patrick exit 28.
+The Mustang Ranch was auctioned off by the United States government on eBay.
+Lance Gilman’s bid was the last bid for $145,100 and he reopened the Mustang Ranch 5 miles away.

 Operation

 The courtesans lived on the ranch during their entire shift, which lasted from several days to several weeks.
 In the early 1970s, the women were lingerie clad.
 Conforte claimed in 1971 that the age range of the working girls was 18 to 35.
 Conforte could provide women of any age, race or size on request of the high rollers.
 The shifts lasted 12 hours per day.
 Clothing and salon services were provided by vendors who traveled from as far away as San Francisco and by non-courtesan employees who lived in Sparks, Nevada.
 Doctors came to the ranch to do pelvic exams and check for sexually transmitted diseases.
 Although many of the women working were from Reno or Sparks, many commuted from Sacramento and San Francisco.
 Others came from all parts of the country.
 Women not working on the ranch were not allowed in.
 Owner Joe Conforte allowed "out parties" for high rollers to take the women to hotels in Reno.

 Las Vegas reporter Colin McKinlay visited the Mustang Ranch to do one of the first reports ever allowed by Mustang management.
-He wrote, "The women were the most beautiful of any fantasy of man.As in other Nevada brothels, customers were buzzed in through the parlor door.
+He wrote, "The women were the most beautiful of any fantasy of man."

+As in other Nevada brothels, customers were buzzed in through the parlor door.
 Once in, they chose a woman from a lineup in a lobby, and negotiated prices and services.
 She checked the penis for any open sores or signs of venereal disease and tested the pre-ejaculatory fluid.
 A short negotiation was made as to the type of "party" the customer wanted.
 The house received half of anything the women made.
 After the negotiations were over, the courtesan collected the money and deposited it with a cashier.

 Joe Conforte in 1986 wrote his autobiography and history of the Mustang Ranch, with Nevada writer, David W. Toll.